There will be a time when you like to troubleshoot more about ODBC PowerPack Errors. Basically there are two ways you can log ODBC requests.

 NOTE: Log level = Info will generate too much log so do not use it unless asked by zappysys support team or you have a special troubleshooting need.

-Enable logging for Gateway Data Source
+Enable logging for ZappySys Gateway Data Source

 If you have to enable Logging for Gateway Data Source then there are 2 places you can enable Logging.